Share this Article

 10) Foregoing staging entirely

 If that sounds like you, there are affordable ways to work with a staging expert.
-Namely, “designate your priorities from the get-go,” says Kenney.
+Namely, “designate your priorities from the get-go,” Kenney says.
 Perhaps you just need a professional eye to come and help rearrange and edit what you already have, or give just one or two rooms a thorough redo.
-“It doesn’t have to be all or nothing.”
+“It doesn’t have to be all or nothing,” she says.

 Brokers are also there to help, especially if you are on a tight budget.
 Moss will bring in pieces from her own collection; Franco has a specialist do the heavy lifting of decluttering.

 And make no mistake: Empty apartments don’t sell.
 They seem too small and lack personality.
-“Staging takes away the guesswork for buyers and lets them envision how their life will be,” says Moss.
+“Staging takes away the guesswork for buyers and lets them envision how their life will be,” Moss says.

 Case in point: When it came down to choosing between two apartments in the same building, one of Franco’s clients went with the staged one, despite having a less desirable northern exposure than the empty one facing south.
 (Everyone interviewed had tales like this one, so there’s ample anecdotal evidence to support the strength of staging.)